-This post is Part One in a five-part series discussing estate planning for Millennials.
+This post is Part One in a four-part series discussing estate planning for Millennials.
 You can find links to the other posts in the series here.

 I'm single with no kids.
 Do I need an estate plan?

 This scenario describes a lot of Millennials, and the short answer to the question is yes.
 Having an estate plan is a good idea no matter your family situation.
 Remember that there are two sides of estate planning: What happens to your STUFF when you die and who takes care of your SELF when you become incapacitated.
 Both aspects of estate planning matter, whether you are married with a large family or single with no kids.

 Every state has a framework (called "intestacy laws") essentially providing an estate plan "by default."
 In Oklahoma, for instance, if you are unmarried and have no kids, the law says that, unless you have an estate plan directing otherwise, your estate will go to your parents or, if they are deceased, to your siblings in equal shares.
 End of story.